 - Although Data Sharing and Genomic Data Sharing policies are not applicable to the F99 fellowship, reviewers often comment on whether fellowship applicants are aware of NIH policy.
 If you are doing work in these areas, NCI suggests that you add a brief description to show you are aware of the policies.
 If applicable, indicate that F99-generated data will be deposited as part of your sponsor’s funded research Genomic Data Sharing Policy.

 - Item 25.
-Budget Section – use the F99 institution’s current graduate student and postdoc policies to estimate the costs for both phases, in conjunction with the Budget section of RFA-CA-19-057, to estimate the total budget.
+Budget Section – use the F99 institution’s current graduate student and postdoc policies to estimate the costs for both phases, in conjunction with the Budget section of the FOA, to estimate the total budget.

 F.500 Human Subjects and Clinical Trials Information

 You, your sponsor, and your grants manager should read the instructions carefully.

 - Include if applicable to the F99-phase research only, not the K00 phase.